kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 #### Setup auto approval for new bootstrap tokens

-Kubeadm ensures that the Boostrap Token will get its CSR request automatically approved by the csrapprover controller.
+Kubeadm ensures that the Bootstrap Token will get its CSR request automatically approved by the csrapprover controller.

 This is implemented by creating ClusterRoleBinding named `kubeadm:node-autoapprove-bootstrap` between the  `system:bootstrappers:kubeadm:default-node-token` group and the default role `system:certificates.k8s.io:certificatesigningrequests:nodeclient`.